Site icon Tutexchange

 }

-Calling AuditLogout Method While User is logging out
+Calling AuditLogout Method While the User is logging out

 [HttpGet]